 The Compensation Committee consists of three (3) members, David Salton, Lennie Grinbaum and Gideon Hirschfeld and assists the Board in determining compensation for Intercure's directors and officers.
-The Board has determined that each member of our compensation committee is independent under the Nasdaq Marketplace Rules (and as defined in NI 58-101), including the additional independence requirements applicable to the members of a compensation committee.
+The Board has determined that each member of our compensation committee is independent under the Nasdaq Marketplace Rules, including the additional independence requirements applicable to the members of a compensation committee.